1. Completed application for admission and nonrefundable $40 application fee

 Students who meet the minimum required composite score but do not meet the minimum section scores are evaluated on a case-by-case basis for possible exemption.
 No exceptions are made if the minimum composite score is not met.
 All decisions are final.

-- International English Language Testing System (IELTS) composite score of at least 6.5 with a score of at least 6.5 in both speaking and writing.
+- International English Language Testing System (IELTS) composite score of at least 6.5 with a score of at least 6.5 in both reading and writing.